 The Problem: Physical activity burns calories, but it is easy to overeat to compensate.
 It could be because exercise makes you hungrier.
 Or, you might think you need to down a protein shake to support muscle recovery.
 Not true!

 The Solution: Count your workout snack in your daily total –not as a freebie!
 Stave off hunger during your workout with a snack 2 to 4 hours before, and fill up on veggies such as carrot sticks or grape tomatoes (A protein shake is rarely necessary for supporting your muscles).
-Pro tip: The Lark Health App can track your nutrition just by talking to it!
+Pro tip: Lark can track your nutrition just by talking to it (use the microphone icon)!

 #2.
 Taking the Weekends Off